CR 1099, documentation updated

-TinyTERM for Mac has no script language support.
+TinyTERM ITX 3270 for iOS does not currently include code page support.
 Century Software, Inc., has received a request to add multinational code page support, in particular German.